IT 244: Introduction to Linux/Unix

 write permission

-- To run a program or script file you must have
+- To run a program file you must have

 execute permission